onyeka-hub/Project-7/project7.md

 ![port number](./images/port-number.PNG)

-Important note: In order for NFS server to be accessible from your client, you must also open following ports: TCP 111, UDP 111, UDP 2049
+Important note: In order for NFS server to be accessible from your client, you must also open following ports to the Subnet-CIDR of the web servers : TCP 111, UDP 111, UDP 2049, TCP 2049

 ## STEP 2 — CONFIGURE THE DATABASE SERVER